hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 ## `pandas` introduction

+Pandas is an open source library providing easy-to-use data structures and data analysis tools for the Python programming language, enabling you to carry out your entire data analysis workflow in Python without having to switch to a more domain specific language like R. For easy and light weighed data analysis, pandas in our best choice.

 ### Load table (DataFrame) from local csv file

-* Put csv file into the same folder with venv.
+Put csv file into the same folder with Jupyter notebook.
+You can type `!pwd` to check out where it is and put the file in this path.

 * `import pandas`
 * Read csv file
   `pandas.read_csv('openrice.csv')`